Maja Balaban Lolic

 Fear and frustration may cause violence and self-destruction, and very often they cause strong beliefs and opinions.
 It is important to explain our approaches rather than assume our thoughts and positions are so clear and right that there is no need to elaborate and analyse.
 But, at certain points of time, we realise that we should listen more carefully.
 Listen to both ourselves and others.
 And that is where the change starts.
 That is the point from which I see the possibility to transform the conflicts, both internal and external.

 It is not easy to start questioning and explaining our views.
-When it comes to complex issues, such as Jewish-Muslim relations in the Middle East, I believe that the best way is to start online discussions, like those provided by this course.
+When it comes to complex issues, such as Jewish-Muslim relations in the Middle East, I believe that online discussions, like those provided by this course, are extremely important.
 When we are online, we have a buffer of time and space, and necessary distance.
 And this is a great way of creating a safe space for participants who would otherwise not communicate.
 It would be of great importance to include more people into such conversations.
 Of course, the conversation should be guided by experienced and trained professors, as it is the case in this course, Bridging the Great Divide: the Jewish-Muslim Encounter.

 Back to People